 Bone fractures tend not to be categorized as “serious” or “critical” injuries.
 However, they do place significant physical, emotional, and financial burdens on victims and their families.

 What is a Bone Fracture and How Will it Affect My Life?

 A “fracture” is essentially the medical term used to describe a broken bone.
 Bone fractures can affect different parts of the body.
 There are also a number of ways in which a bone fracture can occur.
 For example, a break to the bone that doesn’t adversely affect surrounding tissue or tear through the skin is called a “closed fracture.”
 A fracture that penetrates the skin is called a “compound” or “open” fracture.

 The latter is more serious especially due to the risk of infections and other health complications.
 Most human bones can, generally speaking, withstand a considerable impact.
 However, when that force is tremendous or significant enough, as it can be in a car crash, the victims’ bones may break.
 The injuries that stem from a collision also depend on the person’s age.
 For example, the older the victim is, the more likely he or she is to suffer a fracture.

 Fractures and Broken Bones From a West Virginia Car Accident

 Here are some of the common types of fractures that people suffer from car accidents:

-- Foot fractures: A common and serious result of collisions is a broken or fractured foot.
-These injuries can be extremely debilitating and life changing.
+Foot fractures: A common and serious result of collisions is a broken or fractured foot.
+These injuries can be extremely debilitating and life-changing.
 Suddenly, through no fault of your own, you find that you can no longer enjoy activities that have been an important part of your life up to the time of the accident.
 Often surgery, physical therapy, and weeks of limited activity are required for optimum healing.
-Some of the most common foot injuries include compartment syndromes, fractures of the metatarsals, and fracture of the heel bone (calcaneus).
+Some of the most common foot injuries include compartment syndromes, fractures of the metatarsals, and fractures of the heel bone (calcaneus).

 West Virginia Personal Injury Attorney